RaeleeLance/CS193_Fall18_Lab1/index.md

+# Raelee's First CS193 Homework
+- The TA's are so cool!
+- CS193 lecture always starts with something cool!
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.